 Click here for details: RTCC Transit Service Plan

-- Advancing transit service in the Woodward Avenue Corridor from downtown Detroit to Ponitac.
+- Advancing transit service in the Woodward Avenue Corridor from downtown Detroit to Pontiac.
 SEMCOG, local governments and other stakeholders along the corridor are conducting a Woodward Alternatives Analysis study.
 Click here for project updates: Woodward Alternatives Analysis

 - The Ann Arbor-Detroit Commuter Rail project is being implemented to provide an alternative means of commuting between the counties of Wayne and Washtenaw and will serve as the first regional link in southeast Michigan.